philipbelesky/inter-ui/README.md

 ### Latin

-If you only need support for the latin characters.
-Then you can use this version.
-The normal `Inter (web)` version average filesize is between 150kb and 100kb, the reduced latin version is on average 30kb per font.
+If you only need support for Latin characters, you can use this version.
+The normal `Inter (web)` version average filesize is between 150kb and 100kb, the reduced Latin version is on average 30kb per font.

 This was generated using [glyphhanger](https://github.com/filamentgroup/glyphhanger).
 See `package.json` for the build script.